-Blacks of the American Society of International Law (BASIL) grew out of a call issued to the organization in April 2014 by its then newly installed Honorary President Gabrielle Kirk McDonald, Henry Richardson, Adrien Wing, and Jeremy Levitt, to increase the number and influence of Blacks in the Society and in international law generally.
+Blacks of the American Society of International Law (BASIL) grew out of a call issued to the Society in April 2014 by its then newly installed Honorary President Gabrielle Kirk McDonald, Henry Richardson, Adrien Wing, and Jeremy Levitt, to increase the number and influence of Blacks in the Society and in international law generally.
 Then ASIL President Lori Damrosch responded with the creation of BASIL, as part of her Inclusion Initiative for the Society.
-BASIL was launched in the fall of 2014 and is now co-chaired by Makau Mutua and Professor Adrien Wing.
-The group has a diverse membership comprised of 24 practitioners and professors of law.
+BASIL was launched in the fall of 2014 and is now co-chaired by Catherine Powell and Tafadzwa Pasipanodya.
+The group has a diverse membership comprised of 38 practitioners and professors of law.

 ASIL is looking for a fellow who will provide support to ASIL's Blacks of the American Society of International Law (BASIL).
 Fellows work under the direct supervision of ASIL's deputy executive director and are responsible for implementing a number of the Society's research, education, and outreach programs.
 Please click here for full details.

 The primary purpose of BASIL will be to affirm, fortify and evolve the long-standing tradition of Black international lawyers, jurists and academics in the United States.
 This will be done by: (1) designating ASIL as an international research hub and digital repository on Blacks and international law, i.e. establishing a "Blacks in International Law Research and Repository Program" (BILRRP); and (2) establishing a Black students and junior professionals outreach platform aimed at exponentially increasing the number of Black international law students, lawyers and academics.
 Blacks shall be defined as individuals of "African descent and/or African heritage."